devonhackley/javaquotes/README.md

 # javaquotes
-This application will read in a JSON file of quotes and display one quote to the user (in terminal).
+This application will go to the star wars quote api and grab a single quote to display to the user.
+It also reads in a JSON file of quotes and adds the newly grabbed quote to the list.
+If there was an issue, then the application will grab a quote from the JSON file.

-# Architecture
+## Architecture

 #### Main Files
   * [App.java](./src/main/java/javaquotes/App.java)